CherBachar/TimeseriesCalciumAnalysis/README.md

 2. Pres 'Segment' - Point detection and segmentation will appear in the axes

-3. If you want to remove/ add points, click on the corresponding botton, and press Enter once done.
+3. If you want to remove/ add cells, click on the corresponding button, and press Enter once done.

 4. Once you detected all the cells you want, press 'Analyse Ca2+' to analyse the time-series calcium signal.
 Upload the corresponding time-series calcium image.